huandu/go-sqlbuilder/README.md

 // UPDATE users SET level = level + ?
 WHERE id = ?
 ```

-Read samples for [WhereClause](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#WhereClause) to learn how to use it.
+Refer to the [WhereClause](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#WhereClause) examples to learn its usage.

 ### Build SQL for different systems

-SQL syntax and parameter marks vary in different systems.
-In this package, we introduce a concept called "flavor" to smooth out these difference.
+SQL syntax and parameter placeholders can differ across systems.
+To address these variations, this package introduces a concept termed "flavor".

-Right now, `MySQL`, `PostgreSQL`, `SQLServer`, `SQLite`, `CQL`, `ClickHouse`, `Presto` and `Oracle` are defined in flavor list.
-Feel free to open issue or send pull request if anyone asks for a new flavor.
+Currently, flavors such as `MySQL`, `PostgreSQL`, `SQLite`, `SQLServer`, `CQL`, `ClickHouse`, `Presto`, `Oracle` and `Informix` are supported.
+Should there be a demand for additional flavors, please submit an issue or a pull request.

-By default, all builders uses `DefaultFlavor` to build SQL.
-The default value is `MySQL`.
+By default, all builders utilize `DefaultFlavor` for SQL construction, with `MySQL` as the default setting.

-There is a `BuildWithFlavor` method in `Builder` interface.
-We can use it to build a SQL with provided flavor.

-We can wrap any `Builder` with a default flavor through `WithFlavor`.

-To be more verbose, we can use `PostgreSQL.NewSelectBuilder()` to create a `SelectBuilder` with the `PostgreSQL` flavor.
+For greater readibility, `PostgreSQL.NewSelectBuilder()` can be used to instantiate a `SelectBuilder` with the `PostgreSQL` flavor.
 All builders can be created in this way.

 ### Using `Struct` as a light weight ORM

-`Struct` stores type information and struct fields of a struct.
-It's a factory of builders.
-We can use `Struct` methods to create initialized SELECT/INSERT/UPDATE/DELETE builders to work with the struct.
-It can help us to save time and avoid human-error on writing column names.
+`Struct` encapsulates type information and struct fields, serving as a builder factory.
+Utilizing `Struct` methods, one can generate `SELECT`/`INSERT`/`UPDATE`/`DELETE` builders that are pre-configured for use with the struct, thereby conserving time and mitigating the risk of typographical errors in column name entries.

-We can define a struct type and use field tags to let `Struct` know how to create right builders for us.
+One can define a struct type and employ field tags to guide `Struct` in generating the appropriate builders.

 ```go
 type ATable struct {